Tanndev/Maelstrom/documentation/rules.md

 ### Difficulty
 Once you've decided what you're going to do and gotten your dice pool, the storyteller should specify a difficulty.
 Some storytellers will use the default difficulty for most actions and only mention it when it's different, rather than saying it every time.
 Your storyteller should make it clear how they intend to do this.

 While the difficulty can be set anywhere between two and ten, it will usually be between four and eight with most actions having the default difficulty of six.
 When you roll your dice, you will get one success for each die which shows the difficulty number or higher.
-Additionally, you'll also get a failure for each die which shows a one.
-You lose one success for each failure and the total number of successes remaining then determines how well your character does.
-If manage to roll a failure without getting any successes at all, you botch the roll and fail spectacularly.
+Additionally, you'll also get a botch for each die which shows a one.
+You lose one success for each botch and the total number of successes remaining then determines how well your character does.
+If manage to roll more botches than successes, you botch the roll and fail spectacularly.

 >**Example:** A player is taking an action with a dice pool of five and a difficulty of six.
 He rolls and gets 1, 3, 4, 6, 7.
 Two dice are showing a six or better, so he gets two successes.
 But he also rolled a one and loses a success, for a total of one success remaining.
 Had the difficulty been higher, he would have wound up with zero successes and potentially botched the roll entirely.